 - I signed in to design space and selected create new project.
-I spelled out the word Sugar in the Design Space and selected a font I liked from the drop down at the top.
+I spelled out the word Sugar in the Design Space project page, and selected a font I liked from the drop down at the top.

-2. I attached a piece of vinyl cut to slightly larger than the size of my project, placed it on the standard grip mat and set it into the machine using the guides provided.
+2. I secured a piece of vinyl (vinyl side up) to slightly larger than the size of my project to the green standard grip mat that came with the machine.

 3. Using the prompts at the right lower corner of the screen will navigate you through the steps to set up the Maker to create your project.
 On this screen you are asked to choose the materials you are cutting.
 I clicked on vinyl.

-4. The next screen will guide you in choosing the correct cutting blade to use and which clamp it will go.
+4. The next screen will guide you in choosing the correct cutting blade to use and which clamp it will go into.
 It also directs you to load the mat into the machine.
 Simply line it up and press the flashing up/down arrow near the power button.

 5. When the little Cricut icon beside the up/down error begins to flash, simply press it and watch the machine go to work.

 6. It will also prompt you when the cutting process is finished and to unload the mat from the machine.

 7. Carefully pull the negative vinyl away leaving your design in place.
 In this case, I left the letters spelling SUGAR in place but pulled all the surrounding vinyl off.